I Don't Have Time For That!

 • When the timer is up, take pecans out and allow them to cool completely.
 Bag and enjoy!

 • When the last 5 minutes is up and the pecans are out, allow them to cool about 10 minutes.
-Add your sugars in a little bowl and mix.
+Add the sugars in a little bowl and mix.
 Sprinkle mixture over the semi cooled nuts and stir it around.
-You don't need to use all of the sugar mixture.
+You may not need to use all of the sugar mixture.
 Allow for them to cool and dry the rest of the way then enjoy!

 Notes